rpdrewes/whisper-websocket-server/README.md

 ---
 ## Server side setup (Python websocket server using faster-whisper library)

 On your server machine where the voice recognition will be performed, install faster-whisper with pip as explained as they direct.
 Link above.
-You might want to .

 Your server should have a well-known IP address.
 You could probably also use dynamic DNS of some sort, instead of a fixed IP address.